shay360/wp-tdt/README.md

 TODO
+* generate the template-parts folder with tdt generate
 * cli to create new theme template: template name - including scss file for template
 * cli to create new widget
 * cli to create new sidebar